 One of the things I’m often asked is ‘what type of hair problem do I have?’.

-Hair problems generally fall into two types: Hair thinning, where the follicle deceases in width producing progressively thinner and finer diameter hairs until eventually closing – producing no hair; or hair loss, where hair appears to be falling or shedding in large quantities.
+Hair problems generally fall into two types: Hair thinning, where the follicle decreases in width, producing progressively thinner and finer diameter hairs until eventually closing, producing no hair; or hair loss, where hair appears to be falling or shedding in large quantities.

 #1.
 Telogen Effluvium

-In this blog I’m going to talk a type of a hair loss issue called Telogen Effluvium.
+In this blog, I’m going to talk about a type of hair loss issue called Telogen Effluvium.

 The Hair Growth Cycle